halidziya/I2GMM/README.txt

 Please send email to hzyereba@cs.iupui.edu with title I2GMM

 I2GMM is released under the terms of the GNU General Public License as published by the Free Software Foundation without any warranty.

+Update :

+I2GMM has new structure.
+The project depends on FastMat and GMMBase now.
+GMMBase is shared module accross different projects.
+Also, ExperimentKit is the environment keeping all wrappers.
+The code is Linux compatible with Cmake